 How to Implement:

-- Integrate with Other Systems: Make sure your ATS integrates with other tools like job boards, your company’s HR system, or background check providers to ensure seamless data flow.
+- Integrate with Other Systems: Your ATS should connect with job boards, your HR system, and background check providers to maintain smooth data transfers.

-- Custom Filters and Keywords: Set up filters that allow your ATS to automatically screen out candidates who don’t meet the minimum qualifications, based on keywords, years of experience, or specific skills.
+- Custom Filters and Keywords: Configure your ATS to exclude candidates who don’t meet basic qualifications through filters based on specific keywords and required skills or professional experience.

-A Glassdoor survey found that 90% of employers use an ATS in their recruitment process, reducing the average time-to-hire by as much as 40%.
+Statistics: According to a Glassdoor survey, 90% of employers incorporate ATS into their hiring process, which decreases the average time-to-hire by 40%.

 3. Automate Candidate Screening